Bluefin Robotics: Company history and overview

 Bluefin Robotics was founded in 1997 by James Bellingham and Frank van Mierlo, both engineers from the Massachusetts Institute of Technology.
-Dr Bellingham was the manager of the MIT AUV laboratory.
+Bellingham was the manager of the MIT AUV laboratory.

 In 2005, the company became a wholly owned subsidiary of the Battelle Memorial Institute, an Ohio-based nonprofit research and development company.
 In 2010, Bluefin Robotics won a gold award at the 7th Annual Team Massachusetts Economic Impact Awards, and in 2013 it received accolades from R&D Magazine and the Robotics Business Review.
 In April 2014, it received a US$7.11 million federal contract from the US Navy's Office of Naval Research for the development of the Navy's experimental Black Pearl AUV.

 As of 2014, Bluefin Robotics employs around 200 people.
 The company is a member of several business and technology associations, including the Marine Technology Society (MTS), the Association for Unmanned Vehicle Systems International (AUVSI), the Mine Warfare Association (MINWARA), the National Defense Industrial Association (NDIA) and the Massachusetts Technology Leadership Council (MassTLC).

 In February 2016, General Dynamics Mission Systems acquired Bluefin Robotics.
 Bluefin Robotics will become part of General Dynamics Mission Systems’ Maritime and Strategic Systems line of business.
 The value of the transaction has not been disclosed.